muziejus/javascripting-english-major/contents.md

 Welcome to *The JavaScripting English Major*.
 Here is a list of this course’s contents, session (or chapter) by session.
-If you’re uncertain about the course, start with the [zeroth chapter](/0-introduction), which introduces the ideas behind the course.
-Skip straight to the [first chapter](/1-environment) if you want to zoom ahead.
-Finally, the technical details and other information regarding this course are hidden on the “[About](/about)” page.
+If you’re uncertain about the course, start with the [zeroth chapter](/0-introduction), which introduces the course and answers some questions about it.
+Skip straight to the [first chapter](/1-environment) if you’re already motivated.

 If you want to see what you’ll be able to create by chapter 15, [look here](/examples/could-be.html).
+Also, the technical details and other information regarding this course are hidden on the “[About](/about)” page.

 <div class="contents">

 ## [0.
 Introduction & FAQs](/0-introduction)

-### Prerequisites / Why this course? / Why JavaScript? / More Esoteric Concerns, etc.
+### Prerequisites / Why this course? / Why JavaScript? / More esoteric concerns, etc.

 ## [1.
 Setting up the Environment](/1-environment)

-### Version Control with Git / Editing Plain Text with Atom / Launching a JavaScript Console from the Browser
+### Version control with Git / Editing plain text with Atom / Launching a JavaScript console from the browser

 ## [2.
 JavaScript Calculator](/2-calculator)

-### Introduction to JavaScript / Basic Data Types / Using JavaScript as a Calculator / Assigning Variables
+### Introduction to JavaScript / Basic data types / Using JavaScript as a calculator / Assigning variables

 ## [3.
 Programming](/3-programming)

-### Control Flow / If statements / Embedding JavaScript in a Webpage / While and For loops
+### Control flow / If statements / Embedding JavaScript in a webpage / While and for loops

 ## [4.
 Functions](/4-functions)